-We conducted an interrupted time series design using a segmented regression33.
+We conducted an interrupted time-series design using a segmented regression36.
 Due to the count nature of the data (number of cases diagnosed per week), we fitted generalized linear models with a Negative Binomial distribution.
 The outcome variable was the number of confirmed cases for the following diseases: stroke (includes transient ischemic attack), myocardial infarction, all cardiovascular diseases (stroke plus myocardial infarction), gastric cancer, colorectal cancer, lymphoma, leukemia, cervical cancer (includes dysplasia), breast cancer, testicular cancer, and all cancers.

-The series contained data from epidemiological week 1 to 39 for the years 2017 to 2020 (156 weeks).
-The intervention period started at week 12.
+The series contained data from epidemiological weeks 1 (December 30th to January 5th) to 39 (September 21th to 27th) for the years 2017 to 2020 (156 weeks).
+The intervention period started at week 12 (March 16th to 22th).
 We selected this period because most of the public health interventions implemented during the pandemic, including school closures and remote working recommendations, started at this point (March 15th).
-Also, in that period started a process of cessation of electives surgeries and centralization of acute beds by the Ministry of Health.
+Also, in that period started a process of cessation of elective surgeries and centralization of acute beds by the Ministry of Health.
 Interventions and dates details are available in the Supplemental material (Table S2, Supplemental material).

 The model was defined as: